Human trafficking affects the most vulnerable in our society: children.

 Preventing CSEC is possible when adults are educated and are able to recognize the signs of abuse.
 Many victims of CSEC live at home and attend school.
 Despite the exploitation, these children still interact with educators, youth-serving professionals, and the public every day.
 Training community members, teachers, and youth-serving professionals to recognize the signs and intervene can help thwart the progression of commercial exploitation for some children, and will help ensure that these victims receive services they need.

-For the month of January, you can access Darkness to Light’s Commercial Sexual Exploitation of Children training at no cost.
-You will learn about the root cause of commercial sexual exploitation and why preventing sexual abuse is important to reducing the risk of children being sexually exploited.
-This training is an hour and can be taken online here.
-Feel free to share with your friends!
+Darkness to Light’s Commercial Sexual Exploitation of Children training teaches adults about the root cause of commercial sexual exploitation and why preventing sexual abuse is important to reducing the risk of children being sexually exploited.
+This training is an hour and can be taken online or in-person.

 3. National Institute of Justice.
 (2007) Commercial sexual exploitation of children: What do we know and what do we do about it?
 (Publication NCJ 215733).
 US Department of Justice.
 Office of Justice Programs.